erhanbaris/EasyLang/README.md

 // JUMP AND IF
 iJMP    : Jump to address
-iJIF    : If last item true then jump to address iJNIF   : If last item false then jump to address
+iJIF    : If last item true then jump to address iIF_EQ  : If last two items are equal then jump to address iJNIF   : If last item false then jump to address

 iINC    : Increment last item